Walking the Glyderau and Tryfan

 If you want a change from Snowdon, then the Glyderau* range across the road are a good option for some of the best walks and scrambles in Snowdonia.
 There are also some easier walks in the range such as the Walk Around Cwm Idwal and the walks to Llyn Bochlwyd.
 Here’s a brief rundown of the main summits and a few walks in the Glyderau mountain range.
+We’ll be adding articles to expand on all these summits and the best walks up over time.

 You’ll need the following maps if you intend to walk the Glyderau: OS Explorer OL17 Snowdon & Conwy Valley, Snowdonia BMC (British Mountain Map) , Snowdonia North XT25, Landranger 115 Snowdon & Caernarfon